Chris-Eckhardt/Linear_Quadtree/README.md

-## NOTE: This implementation is out of date and will be updated.
-There is a major bug that occurrs when non-square windows are created (height != width).
-This bug has been fixed by padding the root quadtree node to make the dimenions equal and of a power of 2.
+## NOTE: implementation has been updated.
+All current code is located in vga.c file.
+All other files are for reference only and are not official version.

 # Author:
 Chris Eckhardt